-As the chart indicates, the total shareholder return to TriCo investors is approximately 166% over the five years ended December 31, 2016.
-TriCo exceeded the KBW Regional Banking Index which returned approximately 123% during this five-year period.
-Further, TriCo made compensation decisions that reflect a pay-for-performance commitment during this period.
+As the chart indicates, the total shareholder return to TriCo investors is approximately 149% over the five years ended December 31, 2017.
+TriCo exceeded the KBW Regional Banking Index which returned approximately 125% during this five-year period.
+Further, TriCo compensation program structure and committee decisions during this period reflect a strong pay-for-performance commitment.

 Starting in 2014, the Committee shifted the equity grant strategy for the chief executive officer and named executive officers from 100% stock options to a 50%/50% mix of time-based RSUs and PSUs.
 The RSUs vest annually over four years.
 The number of PSUs earned will depend on the total shareholder return for TriCo common stock over a three-year performance period relative to the KBW Regional Banking Index.
-The actual number of shares earned will range from 0% to 150% of the target number granted, depending on the performance of TriCo common stock compared to the index.
-The Committee decided to keep the 50%/50% mix of RSUs and PSUs for the named executive officers' 2016 equity grants and extended this policy to senior vice presidents receiving equity awards in order to align incentives for increasing shareholder value.
+The actual number of shares earned range from 0% to 150% of the target number granted, depending on the performance of TriCo common stock compared to the index.
+The Committee decided to keep the 50%/50% mix of RSUs and PSUs for the named executive officers' 2017 equity grants and extended this policy to senior vice presidents receiving equity awards in order to align incentives for increasing shareholder value.
+The performance period for the original PSUs granted in 2014 completed in August 2017.
+TriCo's TSR for the 3-year period was 67.1% while the KBW Index TSR was 41.2%.
+The 25.9% excess TSR performance resulted in a maximum payout percentage of 150% under the terms of the plan.